-NEW: 2018 – Download a copy of FOCA’s digital publication, A Guide to Citizen Science at the Lake, which includes chapters about why to monitor, how to classify your lake, designing a water sampling program, an overview of Ontario Citizen Science Monitoring Programs, and an introduction to invertebrate sampling and identification.
+TOOLS FOR YOU: Download a copy of FOCA’s digital publication, A Guide to Citizen Science at the Lake, which includes chapters about why to monitor, how to classify your lake, designing a water sampling program, an overview of Ontario Citizen Science Monitoring Programs, and an introduction to invertebrate sampling and identification.

 Ongoing monitoring has benefits for our future.
 Long-term data shows baselines and trends within watersheds, and highlights outliers or changes.
 Being involved as a Citizen Scientist can connect you to your local community and your natural environment.

 For more about Citizen Science monitoring programs for adults and kids to consider, see Appendix “A” of the FOCA Citizen Science Guide, above.